 They say that play is a child’s work.

-The sensory garden is part of Pensacola’s journey to becoming an Early Learning City, a place that supports parent engagement and early brain development with the help of the whole community.
+An Early Learning City is a place that supports parent engagement and early brain development with the help of the whole community.